jsandler18/jsandler18.github.io/_tutorial/boot.md

 For a line-by-line explanation of this code, [see this page](/explanations/kernel_c.html)

 ## linker.ld - Tying the pieces together
-For those unfamiliar with the C compilation process, there are, broadly speaking, three main steps.
+There are, broadly speaking, three main steps in the C compilation process.
 The first is preproccessing, where all of your `#define` statements are expanded.
 The second is compilation to object files, where the individual code files are converted to individual binaries called object files.
 The third is linking, where these individual object files are tied together into a single executable.

 By default, GCC links your program as if it were user level code.
 We need to override the default, because our kernel is not an ordinary user program.
 We do this with a linker script.
 Here is the linker script we will be using: